Analysis | The delta variant threatens to upend the politics of the coronavirus

 There is a correlation here.
 Places with a bigger increase in case totals tend to be ones where the delta variant is more common.

 There’s a less clear link between the emergence of the delta variant and vaccination rates, indicated by the color of the points on the graph above.
-The three most vaccinated regions, though, have seen an average increase in new cases over the past two weeks of 10 percent, compared to a 30 percent increase in the least-vaccinated regions.
+The three most vaccinated regions, though, have seen an average increase in new cases over the past two weeks of 10 percent, compared with a 30 percent increase in the least-vaccinated regions.
 In the least vaccinated regions, the delta variant makes up an average of 71 percent of new infections, compared to 41 percent in the most-vaccinated areas.
 In the least-vaccinated areas, the average number of new cases per person at this point is almost three times the rate in the most-vaccinated areas.

 So far, given the available data, it’s not clear exactly how the balance of vaccinations and variants is affecting the numbers.
 But there is abundant evidence both that vaccination helps stem new infections, including from the more contagious delta variant, and that those most at risk of infection and serious health complications are the unvaccinated.
 The government’s effort to vaccinate more Americans has nonetheless met with resistance, often in places with more conservative politics.